Stephanie-Delicia/matcha-game/README.md

 # Update: March 20th

 I have a very simple program that is able to just load a background, but I think implementing a controller to move a single char should be painless.
-I am just considering now that I should also have some class that pre-loads textures and such since I don't want think like pathnames to be present in major classes.
+I am just considering now that I should also have some class that pre-loads textures and such since I don't want things like pathnames to be present in major classes.
 I think major classes should refer to enums when they want a specific background, char., etc. texture.